Brewster SB2A Buccaneer: Design and development

 In early 1939 the United States Navy's Bureau of Aeronautics launched a program to develop larger scout/bombers to operate from the Navy's aircraft carriers.
 In April that year the Brewster Aeronautical Corporation was selected to build a prototype of its Model 340 design to meet this requirement; this aircraft was to be designated the XSB2A-1.
+The Navy had ordered a prototype of the Model 340/SB2A in April 1939.

-The XSB2A-1's design was heavily based on the earlier Brewster SBA scout-bomber.
+The XSB2A-1's design was based on the earlier Brewster SBA scout-bomber.
 It shared the single-engined, mid-winged monoplane layout of the earlier aircraft, but was larger and had a more powerful engine.
 The XSB2A-1 was powered by a single Wright R-2600 engine which drove a three-bladed propeller.
-It was armed with two forward-firing 0.50 inch calibre machine guns in the fuselage and two 0.30 machine guns in each wing.
+It was armed with two forward-firing 0.50-inch calibre machine guns in the fuselage and two 0.30 machine guns in each wing.
 The type was initially intended to have an enclosed gun turret and could carry up to 1000 lb of bombs in an internal bomb bay.

 The first XSB2A-1 prototype commenced flying trials on 17 June 1941.
 The results of this testing and changing requirements led to significant changes to the design.
 These included the airframe being lengthened by 1 foot and two inches, the turret being replaced by a flexible mount in the rear of the cockpit for a pair of 0.30 machine guns, the addition of armour and self-sealing fuel tanks, and changes to the design of the fins and canopy.
 The combined effect of these changes resulted in the aircraft's weight increasing by almost 3000 lb, which greatly reduced its speed, weapons load, and flying range.